sccn/sccn.github.io/others/EEGLAB_vs_Commercial_EEG_Software.md

 <tr>
 	<td>Scripting capabilities</td>
 	<td style="background-color:lightgreen">The EEGLAB scripting language is MATLAB itself.
 Commercial code cannot compete with MATLAB for range, flexibility, and the amount of code available -- both for purchase from MATLAB and freely available from the research community.</td>
 	<td style="background-color:#FFAAAA">Scripting capabilities usually rely on a proprietary language.
-Some commercial software allows running Matlab code within their scripts -- but since its graphic output is then limited, why not run MATLAB itself?</td>
+Some commercial software allows running MATLAB code within their scripts -- but since its graphic output is then limited, why not run MATLAB itself?</td>
 </tr>
 <tr>
 	<td>Preparation of figures for publication</td>
-	<td style="background-color:lightgreen">EEGLAB and Matlab allow creation of complex figures with panels.
+	<td style="background-color:lightgreen">EEGLAB and MATLAB allow creation of complex figures with panels.
 Most of EEGLAB functions are compatible with panels so users may use EEGLAB function to generate their own paneled results.
 Formating details of figures may be edited directly under MATLAB from the command line or from the MATLAB GUI.
 Even complex figures containing bitmaps may be saved as postscript files for further detailed editing.
 MATLAB also allow saving figures and movies in about 10 different formats.</td>
 	<td style="background-color:#FFAAAA">Figures may only be saved using a few formats.
 Capabilities to build complex figures from within the software is absent.</td>
 </tr>
 <tr>